A personal injury can be:

-If you are experiencing financial problems because of a personal injury you or a member of your family has sustained you should consult an adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on the nearest CAB.
+If you are experiencing financial problems because of a personal injury you or a member of your family has sustained you should consult an adviser, for example, at Citizens Advice.
+You can search for your nearest Citizens Advice.

 There are a number of voluntary organisations and schemes that may be able to give support if you have been injured, or your partner, friend or relative has been injured or killed.